-Students will examine the issues and trends in school leadership and the role of the standards movement on leadership, curriculum and instruction.
+Students will examine the issues and trends in school leadership and the role of the standards movement on leadership, curriculum, and instruction.
 They will also explore the role of school culture in creating an effective learning environment.
-Students are expected to define their current understandings of instructional leadership, consider realistic alternatives to existing school practices, and develop a plan for instructional improvement.
+Students are expected to define their current understanding of instructional leadership, consider realistic alternatives to existing school practices, and develop a plan for instructional improvement.

 Required Texts: Schmoker, M., (2011).
 Focus: Elevating the Essentials to Radically Improve Student Learning.
 Arlington, VA: ASCD.
 ISBN-13: 978-1416611301